jeanc18rlos/dental-vip-cms/src/pages/en/specialties/sedation-and-general-anesthesia.md

         lactation, alcoholism, drug use, psychotic diseases, intestinal occlusions, some cases of glaucoma and/or any other systemic condition that contraindicates the use of narcotics.</p>\n"
-    - question: If I'm very nervous and I'm just going to fix a tooth, can you sleep me completely?
+    - question: If I am very nervous and I am just going to fix a tooth, can you sleep me completely?
       answer: "<p>Of course, however, we would have to assess very well if the cost and complexity of the treatment would truly compensate you in such a simple